harshini225/fastquality/README.md

 Make sure a JDK is installed on your computer ahead of time if using the command line.

 From the command line:
-1. Clone this directory
+1. Clone this repository.
-2. From your computer's terminal/shell, run
+2. From your computer's terminal/shell, go into the src directory of this program.
-javac Parser.java
+3. Run javac Parser.java to compile.
-3. Change directory to the src directory using cd src
 4. Run the Parser!
 java Parser <fastq file to change> <output fastq file>

 From an Integrated Development Environment (IDE):
-1. Clone this directory
+1. Clone this repository.
 2. Edit the arguments of the Parser file to
 <fastq file to change> <output fastq file>
 3. Run!